-He almost let go of his mother’s arm and ran, but he was frozen.
+At that, he nearly let go of his mother’s arm and ran, but fear had frozen him.

 “It’s okay.
 It’s a scary place, but it’s okay.
 Don’t speak, just listen.”

-She told him stories every visit.
+She came out every visit and told him stories.
 He never spoke to her until he started visiting her alone when he was fifteen and his mother became too sick to leave the house.
-His job took up much of his time and he had to drop out of school, but he spent any spare afternoons at the graveyard asking Nana questions and listening to more of her stories.
+His job took up much of his time and he had to drop out of school.
+When he wasn’t working or by his mother’s side, he spent afternoons at the graveyard asking Nana questions and listening to more of her stories.
 She was always there for him.

 When he was sixteen, his Papa died.
-They buried him next to Nana.
+They brought him all the way back to town and buried him next to Nana.
 The next time Xander visited their graves he found two teenagers his own age.
-At first, he ignored them thinking they were visitors until Nana called his name.
+At first, he ignored them thinking they were visitors, or a young couple looking for privacy, until Nana called his name.
 He sat in the grass with them for hours talking about the trouble they got into at his age.
-They prefaced each one with a warning not to do as they had done.
-He found himself laughing with them until the sky dimmed and the sun’s fading rays hit their faces like firelight.
-Then his Papa said, “Xander, my boy, it’s time for us to go.”
+They prefaced each one with a warning not to do as they had done, but he found himself laughing with them until the sky dimmed and the sun’s fading rays hit their faces like firelight.
+Then his Papa said, “Xander, my boy, it isfffs time for us to go.”

 He stood.
 “I’ll come visit tomorrow.”